Question: I'm trying to create a PCB using AutoDesk Eagle but I am new to PCB designing. Is there any free guide to

 There is an integrated Design Rule Check (DRC) that will ensure that the board you design is following all rules and has no errors.
 However, do not disappoint if a lot of common mistakes are found, instead try to resolve them.
 It is completely normal to encounter many mistakes on the DRC check.

-Some of the common mistakes that you can encounter are mainly related to distance, clearance, sizes, and shape.
+Some of the common mistakes that you can encounter are mainly related to distance, clearance, size, and shape.
 We will reveal some of the common tabs that you will have to fulfill in order for a proper DRC check execution:

 - Restring- Generally it is controlling the size of the through-hole vias/pads, and the recommendation here is to leave it by default.

 High-Quality PCB Board Manufacturing

 Once you have finished with all the routing and have no DRC errors the printed circuit board should be completed.
 You may be looking up for a reliable PCB manufacturer.
 PCBONLINE, a one-stop advanced PCB manufacturer since 1999, is highly recommended for engineers and makers.
-You can get one-to-one free technical support from PCBONLINE about your project, free sample for batch PCB production, free design for manufacturing and excellence.
+You can get one-to-one free technical support from PCBONLINE about your project, free samples for batch PCB production, and free design for manufacturing and excellence.
 This PCB printing company can also assemble your boards and source all electronic components on your bill of materials.
 Working with PCBONLINE, you can realize your idea perfectly.